Oracle Backend for Microservices and AI

 Oracle DB

-For each Oracle Backend for Spring Boot and Microservices, an Oracle Autonomous Transaction Processing database is provisioned on OCI to hold the schema for the Spring Boot services and backend’s configuration details.
+For each Oracle Backend for Microservices and AI, an Oracle Autonomous Transaction Processing database is provisioned on OCI to hold the schema for the Spring Boot services and backend’s configuration details.
 The icon remembers the component deployed with the backend platform.

 platformServices

-The platformServices option can be expanded to show the services available in the Oracle Backend for Spring Boot and Microservices platform.
+The platformServices option can be expanded to show the services available in the Oracle Backend for Microservices and AI platform.
 For each service, right-click on the symbol to open an ssh tunnel to the service, on a specific local port that is automatically chosen.
 A link opens in the default web browser for the administrator console of each platform service.

 Apisix